pexip/os-python2.7/Doc/library/os.rst

           O_SEQUENTIAL
           O_TEXT

-   The above constants are only available on Windows.
+   These constants are only available on Windows.

 .. data:: O_ASYNC